FuelLabs/sway/docs/book/src/introduction/core_library.md

 Sway core operations and logic are limited to their respective types.
 In other words, intuitively, the add `+` operation will be available for all unsigned integers in Sway but not for booleans.

 The prelude contains a list of operations essential to all Sway programs.
 The latest version of the prelude can be found [here](https://github.com/FuelLabs/sway/blob/master/sway-lib-core/src/prelude.sw).

-> In addition to the notice above `Strings` are currently being reworked and do not have essential operations like concatenation etc. Workarounds will be required.

 - [`core::primitives::*`](https://github.com/FuelLabs/sway/blob/master/sway-lib-core/src/primitives.sw) a module for getting `max`, `min`, `bits` and `zero`th for integers.
 - [`core::primitive_conversions::*`](https://github.com/FuelLabs/sway/blob/master/sway-lib-core/src/primitive_conversions.sw) a module for converting between unsigned integers sizes.